ExtremeFLOW/neko-top/README.md

 adding a bash file in the Scripts folder.
 If no specific file is found, the default is used.

-After successful execution of neko, the results will be moved to the Results folder and the log folder will be cleaned.
+After successful execution of Neko, the results will be moved to the Results folder and the log folder will be cleaned.

 The status script provide a simple way of probing the current status of an